 Watering the plant is also essential.
 It is not good to depend on only rainfall when planting.
 The irrigation systems that can be used include the drip and sprinkler systems.
 Flooding the soil can also be used for crops that thrive in swampy areas such as rice.

-Pest control is also important in this type of farming.
+Pest control is also important in this type of farming, according to the Bed Bugs East Brunswick NJ experts.
 These pests tend to affect plants and reduce the crop yield.
 Artificial pesticides can be used however they are not eco-friendly.
 An alternative is the use of biological agents such as toads, lizards which prey on these insects.
 Genetically modified varieties that are pest resistant can also be used.
 However, these genetically modified varieties have been a subject of debate in the scientific communities in terms of their long term safety in human consumption.

 The Future of Arable Farming in Nigeria